davibarreira/gravel_analysis/README.md

 ## Notebooks
+- DateExtraction: This Notebook was used to adjust the original data format.
+The files are already properly organized in the repository, so this Notebook doesn't need to be run.
+- DataPreparation: This Notebook is used to remove images that are erros, adjust the quality of the images, save them as a numpy array, leaving the data prepared to be used in Keras.
+- DataExploration: This Notebook produces some statistics and visualizations of the original dataset, such as the distribution of the Texture Index.
+- CNN_Model: This Notebook is used to train the CNNs and evaluate their results.
+It also contains the image quality analysis.

 ## Report
-The *capstone-proposal.pdf* contains the Project Proposal.
+The *proposal.pdf* contains the Project Proposal.
-The actual project reports is the file *report.pdf
+The actual project report is in the file *report.pdf*.